danielMicallef/danielMicallef.github.io/_posts/2022-06-11-menstrual-cycle-diet-exercise.md

   - Diet
 image: assets/images/blog_images/7.webp
 author: rebecca
-description: How does our menstrual cycle play with our diet and exercise routine?
+description: >-
+  Knowing how your hormones shift during your cycle can help you adapt your sport performance and nutrition to obtain the best outcomes.
 ---
 ## A New Post
 # **Menstrual Cycle: Diet & Exercise**